seoelab/Seoela-personal-website/content/publication/impact-of-environmental-regulations-on-exporting-firms-in-mexico/index.md

   - "0"
 authors:
   - admin
-abstract: In recent years, air pollution from industrial sources in Mexico has declined significantly despite rising output.
-This paper investigates the role of environmental regulations in driving these trends and examines their effects on firm-level export performance.
-A decomposition of the decline in emissions reveals that the technique effect played a significant role, indicating substantial improvements in pollution abatement practices within industries.
-Reduced-form estimates show that environmental regulations lowered pollution emissions by 15\%.
-Stricter regulations also reduce export entry by 0.3\%, increase export exit by 2\%, and reduce export sales by 13\% on average.
-The impacts are heterogeneous across firms.
-Smaller firms face disproportionate compliance costs, leading to higher exit rates and larger revenue declines, whereas larger firms exhibit resilience, with export growth reflecting scale advantages and resource reallocation.
-Using data from 2005 to 2014, counterfactual analysis within a quantitative model confirms that environmental regulations were the primary driver of the observed emission reductions and that the implicit price of pollution faced by firms increased substantially over the period.
+abstract: "Can environmental regulation reduce emissions without weakening export performance?
+This paper examines firm-level responses to sub-national air quality policies in Mexico.
+Between 2005 and 2014, manufacturing output rose while emissions declined sharply.
+A decomposition of these trends  indicates that the majority of this decline stems from the technique effect, reflecting improved pollution abatement.
+Using detailed panel data and variation in policy implementation across municipalities, I show that regulations reduced firm-level emissions by 15% on average.
+However, these gains came with tradeoffs.
+Stricter regulations reduced export entry by 0.3%, increased exit by 2%, and lowered export sales by 13%.
+Effects are
+  heterogeneous: smaller firms faced larger compliance burdens and higher exit rates, while larger firms exhibited relative resilience.
+To interpret these findings, I use a multi-sector general equilibrium model with endogenous abatement and technology choice.
+Counterfactual simulations show that environmental regulation was the primary driver of emission reductions, with a substantial increase in firms’ implicit pollution price over the period."
 draft: false
 featured: true
 image: